zyzek/LEAPs/content/leaps/leap-7.md

 ### 1. DAO (20%)

-20% of all LYRA are allocated to the LyraDAO.
+200,000,000 LYRA are allocated to the LyraDAO.
 This DAO aims to ensure the ongoing development of the Lyra Protocol and the general growth of the Lyra ecosystem.

 ### 2. Core Team (20%)

-20% of all LYRA were allocated to the core team.
+200,000,000 LYRA were allocated to the core team.
 This is enough to ensure long-term incentive alignment whilst still allowing the community to own the majority of the project.

 ### 3. Investors (10%)

-10% of all LYRA tokens were sold to private investors.
+100,000,000 LYRA were sold to private investors.
 In early February 2021 when the project was in pre-seed phase, 3.4% of the supply was sold at a $15M FDV.
 The remaining 6.6% was sold during teh seed round in May at a $50M FDV.

 ### 4. Liquidity Rewards (15%)

-150,000,000 LYRA are allocated to Liquidity Providers.
+150,000,000 LYRA are allocated to liquidity providers.
 Lyra needs liquidity to facilitate options trading.
 When options are purchased by traders, collateral must be locked to ensure that the option can be paid out if it expires in the money.

 ### 5. Trading Rewards (15%)